sdaros/curly/README.md

 ## Seriously, that can't be it...

-Fine, here are the technical details.

-{todo: fill out the technical details}
+Relax, we're still at version 0.1.0.
+The technical details for those that want to parse curlytags will come.

 ## Illegal Usage

-##### Anything that's too complicated.

-Example:

-> {todo: insert overly complex example here}

 ##### Curly tags that have *more than one* key-value pairing.

 Example:

 > Curly really only supports one key-value pairing within curly brackets?
-That's stupid! {todo: "elaborate on its stupidity", tag: "curly"}
+That's really stupid!
+The authors clearly did not think this through... {todo: "elaborate on its stupidity", tag: "curly"}

 ## FAQ

 #### Umm...
 I don't get it

-{todo: Solve the user's confusion}
+(todo: Solve the user's confusion)